I've Turned My Life Into Content and Lost Myself

 Dear Chandra,

-The irony isn't lost on me.
-There's nothing mindful about the way I obsessively check engagement metrics.
+But behind the scenes, there's nothing mindful about the way I obsessively check engagement metrics.
 Nothing authentic about the carefully curated version of myself I present.
 I stage "candid" moments of serenity while my heart races with anxiety about whether the post will perform well.
+I assure you, the irony of this is not lost on me.

-I started this because I genuinely wanted to help people find peace in a chaotic world.
-Now I feel like I'm contributing to the noise.
-My own peace is non-existent.
-I'm terrified of becoming irrelevant, but I'm equally terrified that I've lost myself completely in this persona I've created.
+I started this brand because I genuinely wanted to help people find peace in a chaotic world.
+Now I feel like I'm contributing to the noise, and my own peace is non-existent.
+I'm terrified of becoming irrelevant, and equally terrified that I've lost myself completely in this persona I've created.

 My audience expects positivity and wisdom, but lately, all I feel is emptiness and confusion.
-I can't be honest because my livelihood depends on maintaining this image.
+I feel like I can't be honest because my livelihood now depends on maintaining this image.
 I've turned my inner life into content, and now I don't know where the brand ends and I begin.

 Is there a way back to something real?
 Or do I need to burn it all down and start over?